Aggregate capacity of TCLs with cycling constraints: Introduction

 \section{Introduction}

-Falling prices and environmental stewardship have led to rapid growth of renewable energy resources.
-However, their inherent volatility creates new challenges for grid operators who must continuously balance the supply and demand of electric power.
-Currently, balance is maintained mostly through supply-side actions, i.e. generators are ramped up and down to meet demand.
-However, the ramping ability of generators is limited so that ancillary services are required to maintain power balance.
-It is possible to rely on fossil fuel or battery based ancillary services to maintain balance, but with downsides of negative environmental impact and cost, respectively.
-Motivated by these drawbacks a new environmentally friendly and cost effective resource has been investigated: Flexible Loads.
+Currently, power balance in power grids is maintained mostly through supply-side actions, i.e., generators are ramped up and down to meet demand, resulting in negative economic and environmental impacts.
+These negative impacts motivate an active area of research: controlling flexible loads to provide grid support.
+Some examples of flexible loads that are suitable for grid support are Thermostatically Controlled Loads (TCLs)~\cite{callaway2011achieving,ChenDistributedIMA:2017,CoffmanStudyHPB:2018,matkoccal:2013,zhang2013aggregated,liu2019trajectory}, HVAC systems in commercial buildings~\cite{haokowlinbarmey:2013}, heat pumps~\cite{LeeGridJESBC:2020}, and electric pumps for irrigation~\cite{AghajFarm:2019} and pool cleaning~\cite{chebusmey17a}.

-Flexibility refers to the ability of a load to deviate from a baseline level of power consumption without violating the Quality of Service (QoS) of the load.
-The grid operator or balancing authority (BA) would enable flexible loads by requesting the flexible loads to consume more or less power over baseline power consumption.
-Baseline power consumption refers to the power consumption that would have occurred without the BA interfering.
-From the perspective of the BA, this increase and decrease of consumption is identical to the charging and discharging of a battery.
-Due to this similarity, flexible loads assisting the grid are often termed Virtual Batteries (VB)~\cite{bar:2019}.
-From a cost perspective relying on VBs is financially more viable than actual batteries~\cite{cammardella2018energy}.
+Flexible loads can alter their power consumption without violating Quality of Service (QoS) constraints.
+A grid operator or balancing authority (BA) can request an ensemble of flexible loads that they consume more or less power with respect to a baseline.
+Baseline refers to the power consumption that would have occurred without the BA's interference.
+From the perspective of the BA, an increase (or decrease) of power consumption is identical to the charging (or discharging) of a battery.
+Due to this similarity, these resources are often termed \textit{Virtual Energy Storage} (VES)~\cite{bar:2019}.
+However, VES is cheaper than grid-scale batteries~\cite{cammardella2018energy}.